 I am very impressed with the collars for animal identification and subsequent management and selection.
 It makes it very easy to keep an eye on animals that may have a problem or for connecting ewes to lambs (eg twins or singles) and ewes for quality of lambs, even without identifying the lambs.
 We now note down which ewes are rearing the best lamb(s) etc. We have Wiltipolls which shed their wool so shearing is not undertaken.
 I suspect collars would need to be removed for shearing.

 The collars we use are leather and I drill holes in them and use cable ties to secure the collars.
-I recently came across undoable cable ties which are a great help for adjusting the collar – which we sometimes do but generally I leave them loose to accommodate winter wool growth and spring wool shedding.
+I recently came across releasable cable ties (from Italy) which are a great help for adjusting the collar – which we sometimes do but generally I leave them loose to accommodate winter wool growth and spring wool shedding.
 Ordinary cable ties work well and can be simply cut to remove or adjust the collar and a new one added.

 Apart from the management tags we attach to the collars we are also attaching an NLIS tag.
 We will eventually have an NLIS tag reader attached to scale and drafting race.
 I like to keep tabs on livestock weights.